Bausch Health Companies Inc (BHC) stock shows negative growth on Thursday

-While Bausch Health Companies Inc has underperformed by -0.83%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BHC fell by -25.56%, with highs and lows ranging from $8.69 to $4.25, whereas the simple moving average fell by -3.86% in the last 200 days.
+While Bausch Health Companies Inc has underperformed by -1.11%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BHC fell by -22.46%, with highs and lows ranging from $8.69 to $4.25, whereas the simple moving average jumped by 0.22% in the last 200 days.

 On August 02, 2024, Piper Sandler Downgraded Bausch Health Companies Inc (NYSE: BHC) to Underweight.
 A report published by Raymond James on July 10, 2024, Initiated its previous ‘Mkt Perform’ rating for BHC.
 Jefferies also Upgraded BHC shares as ‘Buy’, setting a target price of $16 on the company’s shares in a report dated September 20, 2023.
 Truist July 29, 2022d its ‘Buy’ rating to ‘Hold’ for BHC, as published in its report on July 29, 2022.
 RBC Capital Mkts’s report from July 29, 2022 suggests a price prediction of $5 for BHC shares, giving the stock a ‘Sector Perform’ rating.
 JP Morgan also rated the stock as ‘Neutral’.